cdsittampalam/documentation/docs/Qredo Network.md

 ### Transferring Money

 When transferring money, the participants update the user interface.
-The transactions are signed by the Qredo server and the blockchain validator node updates the Qredo blockchain.
+The transactions are signed by the Qredo server, and the blockchain validator node updates the Qredo blockchain.

 1. Alice and Bob are both on the Qredo network.
 2. Bob arranges to send money to Alice.